nsongst/senior-dog-health-care/pages/behaviors.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

+## Development of Ralphie's Health Conditions and Behaviors

+Add stuff about Ralphie's health history
+Add links to [Rolling Hills Vet Clinic](https://rollinghillsvethospital.com/) and [Combs Vet Clinic](https://www.combsvetclinic.com/)

 ## Common Behaviors Associated with Typical Health Conditions

 This site is generated using [video of IVDD](https://www.youtube.com/watch?v=u3DFNXvUEH0), a project to create a free and simple digital collection using [Consvative Management of IVDD](https://www.youtube.com/watch?v=SN_Sodwrd68) from:

-- a CSV of collection metadata
-- a folder of JPG images or PDF documents
+Different images for useful information about typical behaviors -make this a different heading-

+- {% include feature/image.html objectid="SDHC006" width="75" caption="something about the video and Ralphie's behavior" %}

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!

-## History of the Collection

-Add stuff about Ralphie's health history
-Add links to [Rolling Hills Vet Clinic](https://rollinghillsvethospital.com/) and [Combs Vet Clinic](https://www.combsvetclinic.com/)